Pizza-Aux-Crevettes/AREA/Service/README.md

-# Backend Project
+# Service Project

 ## Description

-This project is the Frontend part of the AREA project.
-It manages users, makes calls to third-party APIs such as Google, Spotify, OpenWeather, Twitch, Github and NewsAPI, and serves data to the frontend.
+This project manages users, makes calls to third-party APIs such as Google, Spotify, OpenWeather, and NewsAPI, and serves data to the frontend.
 Authentication is handled via JSON Web Tokens (JWT) and Supabase.
 Swagger is used for API documentation.

 ---